Red Sox sign Japanese batting champ Masataka Yoshida

 Word of Yoshida’s signing first emerged at the winter meetings at the same time that free agent shortstop Xander Bogaerts agreed to leave the Red Sox and join the San Diego Padres.
 Bogaerts had been the cornerstone of Boston’s offseason plans.

 To make room for Yoshida on the roster, Boston designated infielder Jeter Downs for assignment.
-Downs had been acquired in the trade that sent former AL MVP Mookie Betts to the Los Angeles Dodgers.
+Downs had been acquired in the trade that sent former Mookie Betts to the Los Angeles Dodgers and hit .154 in a 14-game major league tryout.

+“I think that speaks to some of the struggles we’ve had getting him on track,” Bloom said.
+“I still think there’s a lot of physical ability there, but we haven’t been able to unlock it consistently.”

+Bloom said there was no added disappointment in setting Downs free just because he was a key part of a decision — already unpopular — to trade Betts, the 2018 AL MVP.

 AP Baseball Writer Ronald Blum contributed to this report.